Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 RL ideas have first been developed for finite and small state and action spaces, in which case the algorithms are called \defi{tabular methods} since the value function can be described by a table (i.e., a matrix).
 However, many of the recent breakthrough applications of RL have been obtained thanks to a combination of RL methods with neural network approximations and deep learning techniques, which leads to \defi{deep reinforcement learning (DRL) methods}.
 The flexibility and the generalization capabilities of deep neural networks allow us to efficiently learn solution to highly complex problems.
 In the context of games, some striking examples that were successfully tackled are ALE (Atari Learning Environment)~\citep{mnih2013playingatari, Bellemare_2013}, Go~\citep{silver2016mastering}, poker~\citep{Brown17Libratus,moravvcik2017deepstack} or Starcraft~\citep{vinyals2019grandmaster}.

 In the context of MFGs, we will build on the iterative methods presented in Section~\ref{sec:iterative-methods}.
 These methods boil down to alternating mean-field updates and policy updates, and the policy updates stem from standard MDP techniques.
 As a consequence, standard RL techniques can readily be injected at this level to learn policies or value functions.
+We refer to e.g.~\citep{perrin2022scaling} for more background on the motivations of RL and deep RL for MFGs.

+In the rest of this section, we will focus on the dynamic settings.
+RL for static MFGs as introduced in Section~\ref{sec:static-mfne} has thus far been the focus of less attention, with the exception of a few works, such as~\citep{gummadi2013meanbandit,iyer2014meanauction,maghsudi2017distributedbandit,wang2021meanbandit,yardim2023stateless}.
+However, it is worth noting that some algorithms and results obtained in the dynamic setting can be readily applied to the static setting.
+Indeed, static MFGs can be recast as dynamic MFGs with a single time step and a single step.
+This connection has been used for instance by~\cite{muller2022learningpsro,muller2022learningmfce}, which studied several static MFGs with this viewpoint such as mean-field extensions of the celebrated rock-paper-scissors game.

-In this section, starting from exact dynamic programming, we discuss some key ideas underlying ADP and RL methods.
+In the rest of this section, starting from exact dynamic programming, we discuss some key ideas underlying ADP and RL methods.
 We then move on to neural network approximations and DRL.
 Finally we explain how these ideas can be adapted to the MFG setting.